baileyherbert/utimes/README.md

 | **darwin** | 4.0.3 | 4.0.3 | -     | -     |
 | **linux**  | 4.0.3 | 4.0.3 | 5.0.0 | 5.0.0 |

 These binaries are available for Node.js versions 10.x and above.
-They are currently tested against versions 10, 12, 14, 16, and 17.
+They are currently tested against versions 10 through 18.

 ## Building from source